Tooth brushing: Reasons

-Brushing teeth properly helps prevent cavities, and periodontal, or gum disease, which causes at least one-third of adult tooth loss.
+Brushing teeth properly helps prevent cavities, and gum disease, which causes at least one-third of adult tooth loss.
 If teeth are not brushed correctly and frequently, it could lead to the calcification of saliva minerals, forming tartar.
 Tartar hardens (then referred to as 'calculus') if not removed every 48 hours.
 Poor dental health has been associated with heart disease and shortened life expectancy.

 Many serious problems result from not maintaining proper oral hygiene.
 Not brushing teeth causes harmful bacteria to build up on teeth and gums.
 Bacteria growing in the mouth can infect the gums and then can travel into blood vessels.
-When gingivitis and periodontitis bacteria move into the blood vessels, it can cause inflation and damaged vessels.
+When gingivitis and periodontitis bacteria move into the blood vessels, it can cause inflammation and damaged vessels.
 It clogs blood vessels, making it hard for blood to flow and can lead to blood clots, heart attacks, and strokes.
-Although the study at Harvard Medical School has observed "remnants of oral bacteria within atherosclerotic blood vessels far from the mouth," there are other factors including gender, alcohol consumption, diabetes, exercise, smoking, and family history of heart problems that could increase the risk of coronary artery disease as well.
+Although the study at Harvard Medical School has observed "remnants of oral bacteria within atherosclerotic blood vessels far from the mouth", there are other factors including gender, alcohol consumption, diabetes, exercise, smoking, and family history of heart problems that could increase the risk of coronary artery disease as well.
 These factors make it hard to judge how much not brushing one's teeth elevates the risk of coronary heart disease, but there is a proven correlation between poor oral health and coronary heart disease.
+The negative effects of not brushing teeth can be observed progressively, from plaque buildup and bad breath within a day, to gum disease and tooth loss after prolonged neglect.

 Another negative side effect of not brushing one's teeth is halitosis or bad breath.
 According to the American Dental Association, not brushing properly allows remnants of food to collect on the teeth, gum line, and the surface of the tongue.
 Tooth plaque leads to gingivitis and periodontitis bacteria build-up, which produces bad-smelling odors.
 Having bad breath is very common, and most people experience it, but not brushing one's teeth particularly increases the risk.
 The ADA states that properly brushing teeth to remove bacteria that contribute to oral odors will improve oral hygiene and keep breath smelling as fresh as possible.